 The Setup > System menu allows administrators to set global variables and the KB Time Zone, the time standard used by all fields.
-Administrators can also configure the Activity Log, manage choice lists, edit page headers for the Knowledgebase, view log files, and configure SOAP/REST web services.
+Administrators can also configure the Activity Log, manage choice lists, edit page headers for the Knowledgebase, and configure SOAP/REST web services.